 LAGA Flamenco focuses on good technique from the very beginning by emphasizing the basics: balanced posture, proper form and technique.
-Step-by-step, our lessons take you from basic finger positions and strokes to a level one would strive for.
+Step-by-step, our online flamenco guitar lessons take you from basic finger positions and strokes to a level one would strive for.
 We incorporate the traditional method of rote learning incorporating kinesthetic, aural and visual techniques enhanced by detailed guided videos.

 We thought you might want to get a brief glimpse of some of the material that is covered in each level, just to whet your appetite for learning the Flamenco guitar.
 Each level has a link to a brief video that will give you an idea of what you will accomplish at each level.
 In no way do the following videos reflect the entire scope of their respective levels–they are merely a sample of what we have to offer.